manushaurya/Lab_Work/README.md

 # Lab_Work
-Programs for lab in college.
+Programs which I did in College.